mariamwalaa/mariamwalaa/README.md

 # Welcome to My GitHub Profile 👋

 My name is **Mariam Walaa**, I am an aspiring data scientist with a passion for solving real-world problems using machine learning and data-driven insights.
-My areas of interest are Natural Language Processing, Recommendation Systems, Algorithms, Reproducible Workflows, Predictive Modeling, and Mathematical Optimization.
+My areas of interest are Natural Language Processing, Recommendation Systems, and Predictive Modeling.
 You can learn more about my background on my [resume](https://github.com/mariamwalaa/mariamwalaa/blob/main/Mariam_Walaa___Resume_2024.pdf).

 ## About Me